 Type of project: Combination of internship and thesis, Internship, Thesis

-Required degree: Master of Science, Master of Engineering Science, Master of Bioengineering
+Required degree: Master of Engineering Technology, Master of Science, Master of Engineering Science, Master of Bioengineering

 Supervising scientist(s): For further information or for application, please contact: Guy Vereecke (Guy.Vereecke@imec.be)